Markay12/MarkInfo-Projects/_posts/2022-11-15-disciplinedestiny.md

 4. even if you are busy
 5. even if you won't get recognized for it.

 -   This next two parts of the book took me a second to think about because they were contradictory.
 However, I believe that if you use both of these correctly, they can be a great addition to your life.
+There are times in your life to go fast and get things done.
+What is the point of being lazy and not getting anything done?
+On the other hand though, you should take a break at times to think about what you are going to do.
+Overall, you need to slow down to think before you can begin going faster.

+-   To become really good at something, you need to have the discipline to practice it.
+No one became amazing at playing a certain sport or doing something in life just because they wanted to.
+These people had the discipline to practice what they were so interested in and became one of the best around.

+One part of chapter one that really spoke to me the most was titled "Sleep is an Act of Character".
+Most people would consider going to sleep at night as something that doesn't take a lot of discipline but it does.
+It takes a lot to tell yourself that you need sleep so you can perform all of your duties the next day.
+Taking care of your body not only takes discipline but doing it is what sets you apart from the rest and can help your performance everywhere in life.